Jack and Coke fans, rejoice! Your next at-home drink just got a lot easier.

-The ready-to-drink cocktail will be 5 percent ABV and will be available in a zero sugar format, as well.
-In a recent press release, the company stated that the product will be available in Mexico in late 2022, with other markets to follow.
+The ready-to-drink cocktail will range between 5–9 percent ABV (depending on the market) and will be available in a zero sugar format, as well.
+In a 2022 press release, the company stated that the product will be available in Mexico in late 2022, with other markets to follow.

 “Coca-Cola perfectly complements Jack Daniel’s and our existing RTD offerings, enabling us to accelerate expansion and continue to grow our business around the world,” said Brown-Forman Corporation CEO and president Lawson Whiting.